oomlout/oomlout_oomp_builder/navigation/electronic/ic/msop_10/multiplexer/usb_multiplexer/two_to_one/jiangsu_runic_tech/rs2227xn/part/readme.md

-# Electronic Ic Msop 10 Multiplexer Usb Multiplexer Two To One Jiangsu Runic Tech Rs2227Xn
+# Electronic IC Msop 10 Multiplexer USB Multiplexer Two To One Jiangsu Runic Tech Rs2227Xn

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base